Net Nanny Review 2024: Does This Outdated Parental Control App Still Hold Up Today?

 Net Nanny features

 Net Nanny isn’t short on features.
-Some of the standout options are the Screen Time Management and the Track Location features.
+Some of the standout options are the screen time management and location tracking.
 You can also block specific sites and mature content you aren’t comfortable with your child viewing.

 Here are the Net Nanny filters and features: